andrewbranch/docs/modules/01_Theory.md

 ### Module resolution for bundlers, TypeScript runtimes, and Node.js loaders

 So far, we’ve really emphasized the distinction between _input files_ and _output files_.
-Recal that when specifying a file extension on a relative module specifier, TypeScript typically [makes you use the _output_ file extension](#typescript-imitates-the-hosts-module-resolution-but-with-types):
+Recall that when specifying a file extension on a relative module specifier, TypeScript typically [makes you use the _output_ file extension](#typescript-imitates-the-hosts-module-resolution-but-with-types):

 ```ts
 // @Filename: src/math.ts